 - What they search for and then end up landing on your website

-- What people in general are searching for (eg. Cape Town, or the Western Cape, or South Africa etc) – you can see a fairly accurate trend of searches by day or month or season – welcome the 21st century full of data
+- What people in general are searching for (eg. Cape Town, or the Western Cape, or South Africa etc) – you can see a fairly accurate trend of searches by day or month or season – welcome to the 21st century: one that is full of data

 The builder then would cater his website to offer those things.
-So he may, for example, have a blog post on ‘Why to renovate your home this winter’ or a page that has a url reading ‘www.johnthebuilder.com/renovations’ to make sure Google can see from his url, or content (best is both) that he offers those services.
-This is again an oversimplification but is the bread and butter of the SEO industry – getting these small checks and balances correct up front so that Google matches people searching terms to those offering those same terms.
-[Sidebar: Incredible that this incredibly wealthy company essentially just did that: linked those two groups of people to each other… ]
+So he may, for example, have a blog post on ‘Why to renovate your home this winter’ or a page that has a url reading ‘www.johnthebuilder.com/renovations/’ to make sure Google can see from his url, or content (best is both) that he offers those services.
+This is again an oversimplification but is the “bread and butter” of the SEO industry – getting these small checks and balances correct up front so that Google matches people searching terms to those offering those same terms.

 You then also want to have an off-site strategy that has similar content pointing to your website.
 Our friend in the story (John the builder) won’t want a website about used cars, or elephants, or holidays in Bolivia linking to him because, to Google, that is quite irrelevant (or irrelephant, to make a joke, and ease your day with some humour).
 What you do want is websites in similar industries linking to you, with similar content, and from places close by.

 On the side…

 It is my contention (and I am not sure I can prove this) is that Google’s algorithm simply attempts to mimic our normal everyday life: the more people who know us, talk about us, and who they are (importance in whatever metric/s) has a large impact on how others value us.
 Again, it’s just a guess but my feeling is they would do the most logical, and simple thing for their algorithm.